nmanhcuong10/haconiwa/README.md

 - Full implementation of all advertised features
 - AI agent coordination functionality
 - Integration with development tools
-- Real task and session management
+- Real task and company management

 Use in production environments is not recommended at this time.
 This is a development preview showcasing the intended user experience.